-- a.
-Indicate whether the proposed CTE program(s) serves student subgroups that have a dropout rate higher than the state dropout rate. - Indicate whether the proposed CTE program(s) serves the following unduplicated pupils: English learners, students who qualify for free or reduced-price meals, or students who are designated foster youth (Education Code, Section 42238.02). - c.
-Indicate whether the proposed CTE program(s) serves K-12 students that are defined as special populations per Perkins V.
+- Substantial Unemployment defined as at or above 6.451%.
+(Source: California Workforce Innovation and Opportunity Act 2019-20.) - 2.
+Rural School Districts: System will display if the Lead LEA and/or Partner LEAs operate within rural school districts. - 3.
+Dropout Rate: Indicate whether the proposed CTE program(s) serves student subgroups that have a dropout rate higher than the state dropout rate. - 4.
+Unduplicated Pupils: Indicate whether the proposed CTE program(s) serves the following unduplicated pupils: English learners, students who qualify for free or reduced-price meals, or students who are designated foster youth (EducationCode, Section 42238.02). - 5.
+Special Populations: Indicate whether the proposed CTE program(s) serves K-12 students that are defined as special populations per Perkins V. - 6.
+New CTE Programs/Pathways: Indicate whether one or more new CTE programs/pathways are proposed. - New K12 SWP Applicant: Indicate whether the Lead and/or K-12 Partner Agency has never been awarded K12 SWP awards as a Lead or K-12 Partner Agency on any prior round of funding.